chiara-knicker/CSE121_Labs/Lab5_1/README.md

 The wifi_config struct contains various fields for configuring the connection to a regular wifi network with a password.

 If the connection is Eduroam, a few extra fields need to be set for successful authorization to connect to it.
-To do this, I am redefining the wifi_config variable with the appropriate values.
-The password parameter now includes the username.
+To do this, I am updating the wifi_config variable with the appropriate values.
 Additionally, EAP-PEAP authentication needs to be enabled, which is the authentication that Eduroam uses.
 Finally, the EAP identity needs to be set, which include setting the username and password.

 ### Sending HTTP(S) GET requests